Piran on the Adriatic

 Italian tracks in Piran

-Petar joins the others on a tour of the streets that lead up to the Cathedral of St. George.
-From the top you can see the remains of the city fortifications that stretch along the ridge.
-On the way they pass the Minorite Monastery, which was once built by the Franciscans in Piran.
-Once at the top there is a view of Piran and the bay in front of it, where a tall ship with five masts is just anchoring, just as if the merchants from Venice are still traveling the Mediterranean.
-In fact, it is a cruise ship sailing along the Adriatic coast.
+Once at the top, you'll have a view of Piran and the bay in front of it, where a five-masted tall ship is anchored, as if the merchants from Venice were still sailing the Mediterranean.
+In fact, it's a cruise ship sailing along the Adriatic coast.
 It offers an impressive sight in the evening sun.

 After all these influences of Venetian architecture, Janez wants to prove to us that Piran is still a Slovenian fishing village.
 He leads us to a restaurant that cannot be recognized as such from the outside.
 "Locals prefer to eat here," he explains to us as he heads for an old fishing boat that we wouldn't even have noticed on a walk around the harbor, it looks so weathered.
 "Here you get your fish fresh from the sea and directly from the fisherman's kitchen."
 My mouth watered immediately.
 And I shouldn't expect too much!